AWS Environments

 9. On the Review page, enter a role name.

-For example, to designate that this role is for StreamSets EC2 deployments, you might enter the name StreamSets-Deployment-EC2-Instance-Profile.
+For example, to designate that this role is for IBM StreamSets EC2 deployments, you might enter the name StreamSets-Deployment-EC2-Instance-Profile.

 10. Click Create role.